For Online or Face-to-face

 - improve recovery from trauma and victimisation

-- make sense of the effect of fostering, adoption and parental/carer
+- make sense of the effects of fostering, adoption and parental/carer

 neglect as a child on adult relationships